Office 365 Message Encryption FAQ

 On-premises users can send encrypted mail using Exchange Online mail flow rules.
 In order to do this, you need to route email through Exchange Online.
 For more information, see Part 2: Configure mail to flow from your email server to Office 365.

 What email client do I need to use in order to create an OME encrypted message?
 What applications are supported for sending protected messages?

-You can create protected messages from Outlook 2016, and Outlook 2013 for PC and Mac, and from Outlook on the web.
+You can create protected messages from Outlook 2016, and Outlook 2013 for Windows and Mac, and from Outlook on the web.